Looking for a replacement for old car tyres on your silage clamp?

-Lorry Tyre Sidewalls are definitely the cheapest, most effective solution for covering and weighting silage sheets and nets in order to reduce waste and loss of feed value on the top of silage pits.
+Lorry Tyre Sidewalls are definitely the cheapest, most effective solution for covering and weighting silage sheets, covers and nets in order to reduce waste and loss of feed value on the top of silage pits.

 Silage is too valuable a resource to accept any avoidable waste or loss of feed value resulting from inadequate rolling, sheeting or sealing of the silage clamp.
-For best results always use a good additive, a proven oxygen barrier film, a protective silage net and use lorry tyre side walls to apply weight over the entire surface of the pit.
+Always use an effective silage additive, a proven oxygen barrier film, a protective silage cover and use lorry tyre sidewalls to apply weight over the entire surface of the pit.

 Use Lorry Tyre Sidewalls on grass and maize silage, wholecrop and straw stacks.

-RWN Tyre Sidewalls used with Silostop Sheets and Nets make fantastic silage covers
+RWN Tyre Sidewalls make a fantastic silage covering system

 Lorry or Truck Tyre Sidewalls have many Advantages :